08 October 2022

 - The tool should be flexible enough to fit your existing organization, and adaptable enough that it can change as your ITAM processes mature

-The ITAM practice and the information provided by the process needs to be integrated into the daily process of managing the IT infrastructure.
-Beyond the usual functions of discovering assets and managing software compliance, the system should be routinely used to identify unpatched software, hardware vulnerabilities, unauthorized or dangerous software, new devices and for purchasing decisions.
+Your ITAM practice and the information provided by the process need to be integrated into the daily tasks of managing your IT infrastructure.
+Beyond the usual functions of discovering assets and managing software compliance, the system should routinely be used to identify unpatched software, hardware vulnerabilities, unauthorized or dangerous software, new devices and for making purchasing decisions.

-Implementing a robust ITAM practice is neither easy, simple or without cost.
-However, cost, manpower and turnaround time can be minimized by the implementation of best practices and an excellent toolset.
-Once it is up and running, the corporation will reap benefits for years to come.
-As your ITAM function matures, the benefits keep increasing.
+Implementing a robust ITAM practice is neither easy, simple nor without cost.
+However, cost, effort and turnaround time can be minimized by implementing these best practices and choosing an excellent toolset.
+Once your system is up and running, your company will reap benefits for years to come.
+And as your ITAM function matures, the benefits will keep increasing.